15 Positive Life Events That Can Surprisingly Lead to Depression

 5. Retiring from a long career

-Retirement offers freedom and the chance to pursue new interests, but it can also lead to a loss of purpose and identity.
-The sudden shift from a structured work life to a more open-ended schedule can leave people feeling adrift and unsure of their place in the world.
+Retirement offers freedom and the chance to pursue new interests, but it can also lead to a loss of purpose.
+For many people, their job is their identity, and when that’s gone, they don’t know who they are anymore.
+The sudden change from a structured work life to a more open-ended schedule can leave people feeling adrift.
+Without the daily interactions and the sense of being “needed,” the golden years can quickly start to feel a bit dull and empty.

 6. Achieving a major goal or accomplishment